 "Why must you make up filthy lies?"

-"I just can't get it," he said throwing his hands up in the air helplessly and looking up at the ceiling as if expecting an answer.
-"After all the miserable years you've spent with Ahab you insist defending him against me when it was Ahab who defrauded you to fund his vile obsession."
+"I just can't get it.”
+He threw his hands up in the air helplessly and looked dubiously up at the ceiling.
+"After all the miserable years you've spent with Ahab you still insist defending him against me when it was Ahab who defrauded you for his vile obsession."

 "I'll get Ahab.
-Right now.
-He'll tell the truth!
+He'll speak the truth!
 Unlike your lies."

 The thought of Ahab being evicted had never actually occurred to her.
 It seemed so remote.
-Finally, some truth of Ahab’s eviction sank temporally, and she was sick about it.
-She shook her head remembering until she got a headache.
+Finally, some truth of Ahab’s eviction sank temporally, and she felt sick remembering that terrible day when the police came and dragged Ahab away until she got a splitting headache.
 "Ahab can't be gone," she snapped.
 "He simply can't be.
 Why would you evict him?
 Your own brother?
 It was because of her, wasn’t it?
 That woman?"

 "I don't hate you so much."

-"Get out.
-Or shall I remove you myself?
+"Get out or shall I remove you with my own hands?
 Dearest mother, you wouldn't prefer that..."

-"All right,” she said recoiling.
+"All right,” she said.
 "I am leaving...now."
-She made her way out of the living room and down the hall feeling her hands along the wall like a blind woman until she reached her bedroom.
-She went inside and mustered the strength to slam the door.
+She recoiled without shame and made her way out of the front room and down the hall feeling her hands along the wall like a blind woman until she reached her bedroom near the stairs that led up to the master bedroom.
+She went inside her room and mustered enough strength to slam the door.

 The front door banged open downstairs.
 Footsteps pounded, rushing up.
 Abel tucked the cloth into his pocket, squirted club soda into a glass, his face glowing hurrying over to the sofa.